-i didn’t set out to write a novel. it happened completely by accident, one of those life-changing moments that, at the time it happens, seems completely innocuous. i never doubted that i’d spend my life writing in one medium, film. screenwriting had been it for me. up until 2007. when the accident happened. i had just finished writing a draft of a quirky romantic comedy and wanted to keep writing, just not on another pass, something shorter, a quick exercise sort of thing, something to keep myself nimble. so i pulled one of the comp books off of my bookshelf. the one I wrote in back in the day — a sticker of a friend’s favorite childhood toy affixed to the front, the title and date written on two lines in sharpie, “Fucked-Up Fairytales 4–23–01,” fatboy slim stub under shipping tape below.
+i didn’t set out to write a novel. it happened completely by accident, one of those life-changing moments that, at the time it happens, seems completely innocuous. i never doubted that i’d spend my life writing in one medium, film. screenwriting had been it for me. up until 2007. when the accident happened. i had just finished writing a draft of a quirky romantic comedy and wanted to keep writing, just not on another pass, something shorter, a writing exercise sort of thing, something to keep myself nimble. so i pulled one of the comp books off of my bookshelf. the one I wrote in back in the day — a sticker of a friend’s favorite childhood toy affixed to the front, the title and date written on two lines in sharpie, “Fucked-Up Fairytales 4–23–01,” fatboy slim stub under shipping tape below.

-i found a freedom in writing prose that was absent for me in screenwriting. i could play with language, write in fragments (which i did at first, by the way), and i wasn’t worried about having to write to a market. i didn’t feel constricted the way i did writing films — trying to conform to the screenwriting standard of the hook on page ten, first plot point on page twenty-five, and you must have a catchy log line, you know. i wasn’t interested in writing a product for a movie studio to sell (not that I had a chance or anything). i wanted to tell my stories my way, organically, as they come to me, in my voice. and I did, for the first time, without a second thought, in writing what would become “a f*cked-up fairytale.” it was that inexplicable feeling that propelled me onward, that fire in my belly, when the story takes over and begins to tell itself. even as I sat at my desk with the journal open, reading through my record, building the outline for what would become my novel, it wasn’t what I set out to do.
+i found a freedom in writing prose that was absent for me in screenwriting. i could play with language, write in fragments and i wasn’t worried about having to write to a market. i didn’t feel constricted the way i did writing films — trying to conform to the screenwriting standard of the hook on page ten, first plot point on page twenty-five, and you must have a catchy log line, you know. i wasn’t interested in writing a product for a movie studio to sell (not that I actually had a chance or anything). i wanted to tell my stories my way, organically, as they come to me, in my voice. and I did, for the first time, without a second thought, in writing what would become “a f*cked-up fairytale.” it was that inexplicable feeling that propelled me onward, that fire in my belly, when the story takes over and begins to tell itself. even as I sat at my desk with the journal open, reading through my record, building the outline for what would become my novel, it wasn’t what I set out to do.

 now all of the dots are connected and I’ve no other choice but to follow the line. i wrote an inscription of sorts, first page of the comp book. it reads in part, “Why I’m writing this, I do not know.
 The answer, perhaps, is in the journey.” i hope one day you’ll understand what i mean.

-before “a f*cked-up fairytale” begins i write, “To be read as a work of fiction.” and it should be. but, as all of my origin stories will be, it is a fiction born from experience, a poem to the broken person i was then, the person I am now, my friends and lovers, and what they gave to me.
+before “a f*cked-up fairytale” begins i write, “To be read as a work of fiction.” and it should be. but, as all of my origin stories will be, it is a quasi-fiction born from experience, a poem to the broken person i was then, the person I am now, my friends and lovers, and what they gave to me.

 order direct from the author here.